 This section describes the proposed action and the project alternatives developed to meet the purpose and need of the project while avoiding and minimizing environmental impacts.
-The project is located at the I-605/Valley Boulevard interchange, between post miles R18.9 and R19.5, and includes improvements to Valley Boulevard, Temple Avenue, and freeway on-/off-ramps (see Figure 1.5-1).
+The project is located at the I-605/Valley Boulevard interchange, between post miles R18.9 and R19.5, and includes improvements to Valley Boulevard, Temple Avenue, and freeway on-/off-ramps (see Figure 1.6-1).
 The new configuration and improvements would improve traffic operations, reduce congestion, and enhance motorist, bicyclist, and pedestrian safety.
 The estimated construction cost for the Build Alternative is \$35.5 million.

 The No Build and Build Alternatives are evaluated in this environmental document and are described in this section.
 This project contains a number of standardized project measures which are employed on most, if not all, Caltrans projects and were not developed in response to any specific environmental impact resulting from the proposed project.
 These measures are addressed in more detail in the Environmental Consequences sections found in Chapter 2.
-In addition, for the purpose of consistency, these project features are included in Appendix D. Avoidance, Minimization, and/or Mitigation Measures Summary, and referenced in Chapter 2 of this Initial Study/Environmental Assessment (IS/EA) as applicable.
+In addition, for the purpose of consistency, these project features are included in Appendix C. Avoidance, Minimization, and/or Mitigation Measures Summary, and referenced in Chapter 2 of this Initial Study with Negative Declaration/Environmental Assessment with Finding of No

+Significant Impact (IS/EA ND/FONSI) as applicable.